Imran Khan: The World Cup-winning cricket captain set to be ousted as Pakistan PM

 In 2018, as he won the national elections riding on a wave of anti-corruption, Mr Khan promised a “New Pakistan”.

-As his government faced a test of survival, observers believe that economic mismanagement has been the most important factor in making his administration unpopular.
+As his government faces a test of survival, observers believe that economic mismanagement has been the most important factor in making his administration unpopular.

 “Imran Khan’s government could not deliver on the tall promises it made to the electorate.
 The economic mismanagement under his rule was perhaps the most important factor that made his government unpopular,” Raza Rumi, Director of the Park Centre for Independent Media, Ithaca College, told The Independent.